-Although this multiple-rejection solution produces a valid uniform draw, it requires knowledge of the actual n_j values, which might be difficult in practice (as discussed in Section 5.2 above).
-Moreover, allocating a team to a particular slot takes multiple draws and is thus more time-consuming, and therefore less practical.
-Hence, for actual group draws, we believe that the methods of Sections 4 and 5 are preferable.
+Although this multiple-rejections solution produces a valid uniform draw, it requires knowledge of the actual $n_j$ values, which might be difficult in practice (as discussed in Section 5.2 above).
+Moreover, allocating a team to a particular slot takes multiple draws so is more time-consuming, and therefore less practical.
+Hence, for actual group draws, we believe that the methods of Sections 4 and 5 above are preferable.

-7. INFORMAL DESCRIPTIONS
+7. Informal Descriptions

 In this section, we provide less formal/technical descriptions of our proposed draw methods, to explain to less technical readers how they would work in actual implementation.
-Although we have presented a number of possible methods (including rejection sampler, multiple rejections, etc.), here we focus on our two main practical methods, namely the Metropolis (swap) method of Section 4, and the Multiple Balls method of Section 5.
-Both methods are also demonstrated interactively at Roberts and Rosenthal (2022).
+Although we have presented a number of possible methods (including Rejection Sampler, Multiple-Rejections, etc.), here we focus on our two main practical methods, namely the Metropolis (swap) method of Section 4, and the Multiple Balls method of Section 5.
+Both methods are also demonstrated interactively at [29].

 7.1.
-The Metropolis (Swap) Method
+The Metropolis (swap) method

-This method begins with some specific valid initial assignment, that is, by placing all teams in some group in a valid way which satisfies all of the restrictions.
-This initial assignment could be done using a rejection sampler on a computer to remove all bias.
-Alternatively, it could be done mechanically by any valid method; the initial assignment is not very important since it will be significantly modified in any case.
+This method begins with some valid initial assignment, i.e. by placing all teams in some group in a valid way which satisfies all of the restrictions.
+This initial assignment could be done by computer, or mechanically by any valid method, since it will be significantly modified in any case.

-Then, the method does some prespecified number of "swap" moves.
-Each individual swap move proceeds as follows:
+Then, the method does some pre-specified number of "swap" moves.
+Each swap move proceeds as follows:

-- First, choose one of the four pots, e.g., Pot 2.
-This choice could be done systematically, by choosing first Pot 1, then Pot 2, etc. - Then, select two teams from that pot, e.g., Germany and Mexico.
-This choice could be done by, for example, placing one ball in a bowl for each of the eight teams in that pot, and then randomly selecting two of the balls.
-(As an exception, if Pot 1 is chosen, then the host team should not be considered since they should always remain in Group A.)

-• Then, check if it is possible to swap the two selected teams, for example, if the draw would still be valid if Germany and Mexico switch to each other's group.
+- First, one of the four pots is chosen, e.g. Pot 2.
+This choice could be done systematically, i.e. first choose Pot 1, then Pot 2, etc. - Then, two teams are selected from that pot, e.g. Germany and Mexico.
+This choice could be done by placing one ball in a bowl for each of the eight teams in that pot, and then randomly selecting two of the balls.
+(As an exception, if Pot 1 is chosen, then the host team should not have a ball since they should always remain in Group A.) - Then, check if it is possible to swap the two selected teams, e.g. if the draw would still be valid if Germany and Mexico switch to each other's group.
 If it is possible, then the swap should be made.
 If not, then no change should be made.

 A reasonable number of these swap moves should be performed.
-We recommend first performing a large number (e.g., 50) on a computer, which can be done quickly and easily.
-Then, the final number (e.g., 20) could be performed by celebrities selecting balls from bowls as above, under the watchful gaze of an excited general public.
+We recommend first performing a large number (e.g. 50) on a computer, which can be done quickly and easily.
+Then, the final number (e.g. 20) could be performed by celebrities selecting balls from bowls as above, under the watchful gaze of an excited general public.

-Once the prespecified total number of swap moves has been performed, then the resulting draw shall be the final draw for the tournament.
-(For an interactive demonstration, click the "Swap speed" buttons at Roberts and Rosenthal (2022).)
+Once the pre-specified total number of swap moves have been performed, then the resulting draw shall be the final draw for the tournament.
+(For an interactive demonstration, click the "Swap speed" buttons at [29].)

 7.2.
-The Multiple Balls Method
+The Multiple Balls method

 This method fills in the spots on the draw sequentially.
 The Pot 1 team in Group A is always the host team, as usual.
-Then, a team from Pot 1 is chosen for Group B, then one for Group C and so on.
-Once the Pot 1 teams are all assigned, then a team from Pot 2 is chosen for Group A, then one for Group B and so on.
-Then, a team from Pot 3 is chosen for Group A, then Group B and so on.
-Finally, a team from Pot 4 is chosen for Group A, then Group B and so on.
+Then, a team from Pot 1 is chosen for Group B, then one for Group C, and so on.
+Once the Pot 1 teams are all assigned, then a team from Pot 2 is chosen for Group A, then one for Group B, and so on.
+Then, a team from Pot 3 is chosen for Group A, then Group B, and so on.
+Finally, a team from Pot 4 is chosen for Group A, then Group B, and so on.